28th Mar: A Group to a Void!

 18th Feb: Bishop Offley walk

 20 people turned out, plus one woman and her dog.
 Phil and Elizabeth guided us on a figure of eight route from Croxton, linking all the Offley hamlets.
 Lunch stop at the Star lnn at Copmere was well received, almost a spring like day had most people sat outside.
 We made our way back via Copmere lake and Jackson's Coppice.
-Phil gave us an informative historical account of mills on the Rover Sow as we passed through.
+Phil gave us an informative historical account of mills on the River Sow as we passed through.
 We were all impressed, this being Phil and Elizabeth's first led walk for our group.

 Thanks for a lovely walk.